gand-infra/gand-admin/README.md

-# gand-admin
+#gand-admin
+--
 A collection of projects, scripts, and system automation experiments.
---

 Heya, I'm Greg Anderson.
 I'm an Infrastructure Support Specialist and System Administrator-in-progress.
 I also like to explore automation solutions.
---

 What's in this repo:
 - Powershell scripts from my self-projects and experiments